 71. SWPPP.
-A Stormwater Pollution Prevention Plan (as in a set of engineering construction plans).
+A Stormwater Pollution Prevention Plan submitted as a standalone report accompanying the civil plans.

 72. TCSS.
 The City of Terrell's Technical Construction Standards and Specifications (TCSS), a copy of which is maintained and available for inspection at the City Hall, and is incorporated herein by reference.
 The TCSS shall be comprised of the current edition.
 North Central Texas Council of Governments' (NCTCOG's) "Standard Specifications for Public Works Construction", as amended.
 The TCSS shall include any additional or locally amended provisions or policies the City of Terrell implements that pertain to the construction of site improvements such as street, fire lanes, parking lot, driveway and sidewalk paving, storm drainage structures, utility lines and facilities, screening walls/fences, retaining walls, landscaping and irrigation improvements, street lighting or signage, restricted access (gated) entrances to any type of development, and other similar improvements.